-We have better tools and better data today than we have ever had to help mitigate disease risk and we should use these tools.
-Between air filtration, feed mitigation, vaccines, and others, we should use those tools at our disposal when appropriate to lower health risk to our farms.
+We have better tools and data today than we have ever had to help mitigate disease risk.
+Between air filtration, feed mitigation, vaccines, and others, we should use tools at our disposal when appropriate to lower health risk to our farms.